Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Review of Landau Levels in Free Space

-where $\Lambda$ is an arbitrary real function of position and time, and $q$ is the charge of the particle.
-So the probability density, $|\Psi|^2$ is expected to be gauge invariant.
-And yet, even within the symmetric gauge, Eq.~(\ref{gauge_as}), different choices of $(x_0,y_0)$ seemingly result in wave functions that differ by far more than a phase (and therefore probability densities that {\it do differ} from one another).
+But this means that the probability density, $|\Psi|^2$ is expected to be gauge invariant.
+Yet, even within the symmetric gauge, Eq.~(\ref{gauge_as}), different choices of origin $(x_0,y_0)$ seemingly result in wave functions that differ by far more than a phase (and therefore probability densities that {\it do differ} from one another).
 The reason for this problem is that a degeneracy exists in the solution.
-An explicit calculation of the wave function transformation corresponding to that in Eq.~(\ref{psi_transform}) between the Landau gauge (to be reviewed below) and the Symmetric gauge has been given recently in Ref.~[\onlinecite{wakamatsu18}], and this problem was first highlighted in Ref.~[\onlinecite{swenson89}], where the author presented a more general gauge condition to replace the simple wave function relation in Eq.~(\ref{psi_transform}) when degeneracy is present.
+An explicit calculation of the wave function transformation corresponding to that in Eq.~~(\ref{psi_transform}) between the Landau gauge and the Symmetric gauge has been given recently in Ref.~[\onlinecite{wakamatsu18}], and this problem was first highlighted in Ref.~[\onlinecite{swenson89}], where the author presented a more general gauge condition to replace the simple wave function relation in Eq.~~(\ref{psi_transform}) when degeneracy is present.
 We will return to this issue later.

-For the physical samples considered in this paper, the system is finite, and the electron is confined to some extent, so there must be some finite number of $\ell$'s that constitute the degeneracy number for a given Landau level (since the wave functions grow outward with increasing $|\ell |$).
-The standard argument (already provided above) is that the expected degeneracy $G$ of the $LLL$, given a sample of area $A$, is the ratio of the total magnetic flux $\Phi$ to the flux quantum,

-As demonstrated later, this is not quite true, as sample edges confine the electron and result in higher energies for states near the edges.

-Also note that the difference between centres of two successive $\ell$ eigenstates $\Psi_{n_r,\ell}$ and $\Psi_{n_r,\ell+1}$ close to the edge will be much less than the spread $l_B$ [see Eq.~(\ref{lll_wavefunction})] and will decrease like $\sim\sqrt{|\ell|}-\sqrt{|\ell + 1 |}$, implying that the corresponding eigenstates will increasingly overlap with one another as $|\ell |$ increases.
+The infinite degeneracy in both cases allows the wave functions in the two gauges to differ by more than the simple ``textbook'' phase, as discussed by Swenson \cite{swenson89} and Wakamatsu et al.\cite{wakamatsu18}